JinsYin/awesome-datalake/README.md

 * [Petastorm](https://github.com/uber/petastorm) - Petastorm library enables single machine or distributed training and evaluation of deep learning models from datasets in Apache Parquet format.
 It supports ML frameworks such as Tensorflow, Pytorch, and PySpark and can be used from pure Python code.
 * [Databricks’ Dolly](https://github.com/databrickslabs/dolly) - Databricks’ Dolly, a large language model trained on the Databricks Machine Learning Platform.
 * [DeepLake](https://github.com/activeloopai/deeplake) - About Database for AI.
 Store Vectors, Images, Texts, Videos, etc.

+## Tools

+* [Smart Data Lake](https://github.com/smart-data-lake/smart-data-lake) - Smart Automation Tool for building modern Data Lakes and Data Pipelines
+* [Kylo](https://github.com/Teradata/kylo) - Kylo is a data lake management software platform and framework for enabling scalable enterprise-class data lakes on big data technologies such as Teradata, Apache Spark and/or Hadoop.
+Kylo is licensed under Apache 2.0.
+Contributed by Teradata Inc
+* [Cuelake](https://github.com/cuebook/cuelake) - Use SQL to build ELT pipelines on a data lakehouse.